 How to finish the dish

 The dish is finished with a fine chop of preserved lemon, roasted salted pistachios, and cilantro.

-So that's the easy tagine.
+So that's how easy it is to make Pork Tagine with Sweet Potato and Preserved Lemon.
 Nothing to fear.
 Just good eats.
 On the table in about 30 minutes...

 Try this with a side of simple steamed rice or try Twice Cooked Brown Rice.

 The Moroccan flavors of the dish pair well with lighter Spanish reds such as Grenache and Rioja.
 If looking for a white, I would recommend a Roussanne, from the Rhone or an off-dry Riesling from Alsace.
 A spicy German Gewurztraminer would also work nicely.